 An original signed antique 1922 Russian cubist pastel drawing.
 This is a great example of early 20th century cubism in the early years of the avant garde movement.
 Great piece of early Soviet art which is not framed but shown how it would look if it were either matted or with a drop-in frame.
-The last photo shows the signature as PL 1922.
+Photo shows the signature as PL 1922.
 Please use the zoom feature which allows you the opportunity to inspect items.
+More vintage and antique Paintings and Illustrations

 CONDITION: Excellent antique condition.
 No rips or tears.
 Overall toning and some foxing at the outer edge which would be covered by a matte but does not distract and I would personally feel comfortable just doing drop-in framing.
 There appears to be a small fold at the bottom, which looks to have existed with the artist did it based on the pastel paint pattern.
 You can see it just to the right of the signature and date - bottom left.